NaturalizerINA/AndroidNumberSeparator/README.md

 # Simple Number Separator
-The Simple Number Separator is the lightweight library for separate number with coma in android or dot or dynamically.
+The Simple Number Separator is the lightweight library for separate number with coma in android or dot or dynamically by your locale device.

 ## Getting Started
 Make sure your internet connection was on